Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and

 Shortly after purchasing a home in early August, our preparations for a home blessing began.
 They consisted of selecting an auspicious date, engaging the services of Buddhist monks, and preparing our home for the blessing.

-Since my wife and I had never held a home blessing before, we sought the advice and assistance of my mother-in-law and our new neighbors for selecting a lucky date, getting monks to conduct our home blessing, and preparing for the home blessing.
+Since my wife and I had never held a home blessing before, we sought the advice and assistance of my mother-in-law and our new neighbors in selecting a lucky date, getting monks to conduct our home blessing, and preparing for the home blessing.

 Traditionally, the Thai consider Friday and Sunday as lucky days and Saturday unlucky for home blessings.
 I believe that we decided on having our home blessed on Friday, August 15.

 My mother-in-law has always had a good relationship with the monks at her village temple.
 The problem, however, was that the temple was 20 miles away and less than five monks were there.
 With the advice of my mother-in-law and elderly neighbors, we decided on getting nine monks from a temple near our home.
 Home blessings should be done by an odd number of monks and nine is the best number.
 Undoubtedly, this is because nine is considered a lucky number in Thailand.

 On the day before the home blessing, our neighbors came over in the morning.
-They gave us advice on the correct placement of mats, cushions, bowls, candles, and Buddha images which we had prepared for the monks.
+They gave us advice on the correct placement of mats, cushions, bowls, candles, and Buddha images that we had prepared for the monks.
 We decided that it would be best for the monks to sit in our spacious living room.
 Three would be against side windows.
 Another three would be against a side wall next to the front door.
 They would be perpendicular to the monks against the windows and the head monk would be among the three.
 Finally, three more monks would be sitting against a wall perpendicular to the windows.